Purchases made through my links help support this website, at no additional cost to you. Details.

 But, even if I scored it along the fold line, the lid wouldn’t stay folded at a right angle.

-Then I used embroidery floss and an embroidery needle.
-I knotted the thread as if I was sewing, and pushed the needle and thread through the hole on the bottom/flat side of the shrine.
-(The hole is actually in the rim, but it’s on the half of the lid/shrine that’s rests on the table.)
+Then, I used embroidery floss and an embroidery needle.
+I knotted the thread as if I were sewing and pushed the needle and thread through the hole on the bottom/flat side of the shrine.
+(The hole is actually in the rim, but it’s on the half of the lid/shrine that rests on the table.)

 I sewed this from the inside so the knot is hidden under the rim of the lid.

-Then I put the needle and thread through the corresponding hole on the top/upright side of the shrine.
-It’s less important whether or not you go from the inside out, or vice versa.
+Then, I put the needle and thread through the corresponding hole on the top/upright side of the shrine.
+It’s less important whether you go from the inside out or vice versa.

 Either way, I went through the hole twice, knotted the thread, and left a good tail on it when I cut it.